Emergency Preparedness: 8 Sort of In-Your-Face Considerations (A Prepper Checklist)

 7) Medical Supplies & Skills

 I'll be honest, and you may find me strange, and I don't really care.
 I dislike going to the doctor's office.
 I mean: I won't go.
-I would have to be seriously injured or dying to go there.
+I would have to be seriously injured, in severe pain, or dying to go there.
 I can't stand taking lab-derived chemical concoctions, either OTC or Rx.
 I've had some pretty awful experiences with side effects.

 My personal solution for my family?